Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Initial data analysis

-We also study $D^+\to\pi^0e^+\nu_e$ as a validation channel in this work.
-In reconstructing the $D^+\to\pi^0e^+\nu_e$ events, additional DT selection criteria are applied after those mentioned above.
-At least one $\pi^0$ candidate is required, in which the one with minimum $\chi^2$ of the kinematic fit is chosen as the signal $\pi^0$ candidate.
-Another kinematic observable, $U'_{\rm miss}$, is defined as
+We also explored $D^+\to\pi^0e^+\nu_e$ as a validation channel in this study.
+For reconstructing $D^+\to\pi^0e^+\nu_e$ events, additional DT selection criteria were applied after those mentioned above.
+At least one $\pi^0$ candidate was required, and the one with minimum $\chi^2$ from the kinematic fit was chosen as the signal $\pi^0$ candidate.
+Another kinematic observable, $U'_{\rm miss}$, was defined as